SecretVault Quickstart

 Every survey response requires a unique

-array holds unencrypted survey ratings, with each rating being 1-5
+_idyears_in_web3is also encrypted and follows the same structureresponsesarray holds unencrypted survey ratings, with each rating being 1-5

 Create the upload schema script: